federicamontana/Healthy-Urban-Design-Index/README.md

 ### 6. Geo Plots
 - **File:** `6_geo_plots.ipynb`
-- **Description:** This notebook is used to generate geographical plots for visualizing the indicators.
+- **Description:** This notebook is used to generate geographical plots to visualize the indicators.

 ## Directory Structure